Underrated Things to Do in San Francisco: The Top 12

 9. Eat Mexican food in the Mission

-The Mission District is a mix of seedy people, cool street art, hipsters, and even more so, awesome Mexican food.
-If you leave San Francisco without eating Mexican food in the Mission, and particularly at La Taqueria, then you’re doing it wrong!
+The Mission District is a mix of seedy people, cool street art, hipsters, and, even more so, awesome Mexican food.
+If you leave San Francisco without eating Mexican food in the Mission, and particularly at La Taqueria, then you're doing it wrong!
 Never in your life – not even in Mexico – will you have better tacos or burritos!

-10. Visit Breweries in Oakland
+10. Visit Oakland Breweries

 11. Take a Trip to Napa or Sonoma